Synthetixio/SIPs/content/sccp/sccp-350.md

 # Simple Summary

-This SCCP proposes to deploy the below markets on the new Perps V3 deploy:
+This SCCP proposes to deploy the below markets on the new Perps V3 deploy as well SOL and USDe for direct margining.

 ## Markets: